Safeguarding and Child Protection at Handford Hall

 - Contribute to effective partnership working between all those involved in providing services for our children

 Handford Halll’s Designated Safeguarding and Prevent Lead is Ms Kelly.
-Deputy designated Safeguarding Leads are Mrs Blake, Mrs Caston and Mrs Preston.
+Deputy designated Safeguarding Leads are Mrs Blake, Mrs Caston, Mrs Hilton and Miss Edgell.
 Our nominated Safeguarding Governor is Mrs Heather Barrington.

 The Designated Safeguarding lead (DSL) takes lead responsibility for safeguarding and child protection.
 Full explanation of the role of the Designated Safeguarding lead can be found in Annex B of DfE 'Keeping children safe in education' September 2019 (including amendments October 2019)